shreeyahi/study-fatigue-risk-analyzer/README.md

 This project isn’t about predicting burnout or optimizing productivity.

-It’s about using AI responsibly — as a way to explore patterns, reflect on habits, and support better decision-making without removing human judgment.
+It’s about using AI responsibly, as a way to explore patterns, reflect on habits, and support better decision-making without removing human judgment.